mystoragebox/Folder_Structure/Music_Folder.md

 # Music Folder Structure
-Like I said in the readme file, I mostly follow the well established method of music folder structure.
-I use this Github readme to keep all my Musicbee renaming templates in one place and to keep my metadata fields in order.
+Like I said in the readme file, this will mostly follow the well established method of music folder structure.
+This Github readme is mostly to keep Musicbee renaming templates in one place and to keep important metadata fields in order.
 All the templates below assume you are already in the root music folder.

 For example:
 `C:\MUSIC\.....`